senior-design-21-22/gama/README.md

 - Met with Alexander Bagnall.
 Made changes based off of his suggestions to CS 3200 and CS 4100 courses.
 - Researched and prepared for deployment
     - Looked into binder, was unable to deploy due to git repo being private https://mybinder.org
-    - Was able to have an instace of deploy using Heroku and viola but had error when trying to reach the site.
+    - Was able to have an instance of deploy using Heroku and viola but had error when trying to reach the site.
 Unsure of issue at the moment.
       https://devcenter.heroku.com/articles/getting-started-with-python
     - All 4 of us downloaded and configured Docker to prepare for future deployment
 - Also, completed a UI cleanup of all previous files with some suggestions made by our client.
 Renamed files.